 - Product Liability - Defective products, from machinery to electronics, have lead to the death of the operators because of product failure.

 - Premises Liability - Property owners and businesses who do not take the proper precautions to protect their visitors, customers and tenants can be held liable if an individual dies as a result of accident on their property.

 For legal advice about wrongful death claims in North Carolina, contact the law office of Thompson & Pureza to speak with an attorney.
-As always, we offer a free consultation to anyone in need.
 We represent clients throughout northeastern North Carolina, including the Outer Banks.